-6 - The motte & bailey castles
+5.2 - The motte & bailey castles

 Each campaign scenario specifies the number and location of mottes built by the Normans to secure the territory.
-Saxons, Scots and Vikings can not build mottes.
-Place one Motte counter on each hex mentioned in the scenario.
+Saxons, Scots and Danes can not build mottes.

+Place one Motte counter on each hex mentioned

+in the scenario.
 Each motte has a garrison of 10 Norman soldiers at the beginning of the scenario.

+The composition of the garrison is given by the Headcount Table on Play Sheet 4.
 Members of these garrisons can be hired by combat groups, but there must always be at least 5 soldiers to defend the motte.
 The only exception is the result of a siege or attack, which may bring the number of defenders down to less than 5.
-In that case, priority must be given in the following days to bring reinforcements to strengthen the garrison to at least 5 defenders.
-Each motte has a level of resources between 1 and 5, which can be affected by various optional factors:
+In that case, priority must be given in the following days to bring reinforce the garrison to at least 5 defenders.